cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 This queue is shared and used by children threads.

-The parent thread will recursively crawl through directories and enqueue the file names it finds to the tail of the queue.
-The children threads will start dequeuing them at the front of the queue to begin encryption.
+The parent thread will recursively crawl through directories and enqueue the file names it finds to the head of the queue.
+The children threads will start dequeuing them at the tail of the queue to begin encryption.

 ![alt text](/uploads/babukv3_5.PNG)